Uintah/Uintah/md_dev/src/StandAlone/inputs/ARCHES/periodicTurb/readme.txt

 In general, you will only need to work with the function energy_spectrum_plot_all.
 All other matlab scripts include helper functions that are used by energy_spectrum_plot_all.
 To use this energy_spectrum_plot_all, follow these steps:

-1. Run your turbulent flow simulation
+1. Run your turbulent flow simulation.
+It is recommended that you run those from the StandAlone directory and save the uda archives there as well.

-2. Use lineextract to save your u, v, and w velocities at t=0.0s, t = 0.28s, and t= 0.66s as these correspond to the experimental datapoints
+2. Use lineextract to save your u, v, and w velocities at t=0.0s, t = 0.28s, and t= 0.66s as these correspond to the experimental datapoints.
+Note that bash scripts are provided to generate the lineextract files for you.
+You MUST execute those, however, from the StandAlone directory and have the uda data there as well.

 3. With lineextract, save your output as:
     [uvel/vvel/wvel]_basename_[t0.0s/t0.28s/t0.66s].txt